Low-Carb Food Swaps: 13 Tasty Swaps to Drastically Decrease Carbs

 Croutons offer a delicious crunch to salads, but since they’re typically made with wheat bread, they also contain significant carbohydrates.

 Keep the crunch and the flavor by tossing salads with your favorite nuts or seeds.
 Some of our favorites are almonds and walnuts, which are perfectly bite-sized and readily available at the store.
 An ounce of almonds contains just 5 grams of carbs, a fraction of a typical crouton.
+Nuts make a perfect substitution for croutons whether you’re on a low-carb diet or a slow-carb diet.

 10. Swap Hamburger Buns with Lettuce Wraps

-This low carb food swap is one of the easiest to do because you don’t have to cook anything.
+This low-carb food swap is one of the easiest to do because you don’t have to cook anything.
 Simply buy a fresh head of your favorite lettuce (romaine and iceberg are the sturdiest), and tear off whole leaves to create a crunchy, nutritious “bun.”
-Try Moroccan chicken burger lettuce wraps if you’re looking for healthy ways to incorporate this low carb swap into your diet.
+Try Moroccan chicken burger lettuce wraps if you’re looking for healthy ways to incorporate this low-carb swap into your diet.

-This is also a great low carb swap for tacos or tuna salad.
+This is also a great low-carb swap for tacos or tuna salad.
 Whole romaine lettuce leaves create the perfect vessel to hold all your favorite ingredients without losing the flavor.